NY 24, NW of jct. with Bellows Pond Rd., Town of Southampton, Flanders, New York. County/parish: Suffolk.

 1 contributing building.

-The Big Duck is a ferrocement style building in the shape of a duck.
-Located in Flanders, New York, the building was originally constructed in Riverhead, New York, and has been moved several times to various locations on eastern Long Island.
+The building was originally constructed in the adjacent town, Riverhead, and has been moved several times to various locations on eastern Long Island.
 The building is well-known for its distinctive appearance.
-This structure inspired the word "duck" to be a common phrase in academic literature used to refer to buildings shaped like everyday objects or describe excessive ornamentation used in graphical presentations of data.
+This structure inspired the word "duck" to be a relatively common phrase in academic literature used to refer to buildings shaped like everyday objects or describe excessive ornamentation used in graphical presentations of data.

 (read more...)National Park Service documentation: https://catalog.archives.gov/id/75322039